On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

 If a causal effect is not identifiable, we can use the IDA framework to estimate all possible causal effects.
 The original IDA enumerates all possible causal effects of a single treatment $X$ on a single response $Y$ given a CPDAG by listing all possible parental sets of $X$ and adjusting for each of them.
 To decide whether a set of variables is possible to be the parents of $X$,~\citet[Lemma~3.1]{maathuis2009estimating} provided a locally valid orientation rule.
 Recently,~\citet[Theorem~1]{fang2020bgida} extended the locally valid orientation rule to MPDAGs and proposed a fully local extension of IDA to deal with direct causal and non-ancestral causal constraints.
 For multiple interventions,~\citet{nandy2017estimating} proposed the joint-IDA.
 Compared with IDA, this extension is semi-local, which uses Meek's rules to check the validity of each candidate parental set.
-However, Meek's rules are global in the sense that they require an entire PDAG as input.~\citet{perkovic2017interpreting} further extended joint-IDA to MPDAGs, and the algorithm is called semi-local IDA.
+However, Meek's rules are global in the sense that they require an entire PDAG as input.~\citet{perkovic2017interpreting} further extended the joint-IDA to MPDAGs, and the algorithm is called the semi-local IDA.
 The recent work on efficient adjustment~\citep[see, for example,][]{2019arXiv190702435H} also motivates other extensions of IDA, such as the works of~\citet{Witte2020efficient, liu2020cida, Guo2020minimal}.

 In Section~\ref{sec:sec:cha}, we study the graphical characterization of causal MPDAGs and their minimal representation.
-Then, Section~\ref{sec:rep} introduces the direct causal clause and use it to represent pairwise causal constraints.
-Algorithms to check the consistency, equivalency of causal constraints, and to find the decomposed causal MPDAGs and residual direct causal clauses are given in Section \ref{sec:algorithms}.
-In Section~\ref{sec:causal}, we focus on the identifiability of a causal effect and the methods to estimate all possible causal effects locally or semi-locally, and simulations are also given in this section.
-An additional algorithm, a short discussion on non-pairwise causal constraints, and detailed proofs are provided in the supplementary material.
+Section~\ref{sec:rep} then introduces direct causal clauses and demonstrates how to use them to represent pairwise causal constraints.
+Algorithms for checking the consistency and equivalence of pairwise causal constraints, as well as for constructing the decomposed causal MPDAG and residual direct causal clauses, are presented in Section~\ref{sec:algorithms}.
+In Section~\ref{sec:causal}, we focus on the identifiability of causal effects and the methods for locally or semi-locally estimating all possible causal effects, with simulations also provided.
+Additional algorithms and detailed proofs are given in the appendices.